theopensourceway/guidebook/getting-started/building-a-strategy.md

 * **An elevator pitch**, or a high-level description of the open source project's goal and a short explanation of how the project benefits the sponsoring company.
 No two projects will have identical goals, so no two projects will share exactly the same product strategy.
 * **A business rationale**, or a description of how success for the community project translates into success for the company or product team.
 For example, "Wide adoption of this project will help people glean more benefit from our other products," or "An open source reference implementation of a standard will encourage adoption of the standard by multiple companies, enabling a network effect for others building on top of the standard."
 * **A high-level execution plan,** or a list of your planned actions, including key performance indicators (KPIs) that will be important for determining success.
 Project goals suggest these KPIs.
 For example, if your goal is de facto standard implementation with wide adoption, then you might measure the number of vendors distributing standard-compliant implementations.
-If your goal is market education, then the performance of introductory documentation, learning paths, tutorials, and magazine articles will be your
+If your goal is market education, then the performance of introductory documentation, learning paths, tutorials, and magazine articles will be your indicators of success.

 When the entire organization understands the project's goal and its relationship to the organization's commercial ambitions, reaching consensus on budget and resource allocation should be much easier.